juneansun/juneansun.github.io/docs/index.md

 > <div markdown='1'>
 >
 >  * Published in: IEEE Design & Test ( Volume: 37, Issue: 5, Oct.
 2020)
+>  * Contents:
+>    * Overall, the coexecution energy efficiency is always better than the Big CPU cluster.
+In Kirin 970 SoC, as the GPU is much more energy-efficient than the CPU clusters, the coexecution provides better energy efficiency than the power-efficient Small CPU cluster.
 > </div>
 > </details>